Vegetable Fritter

 Health Benefits

-- Provides essential vitamins and minerals from varied vegetables
+- Provides bioavailable vitamins and minerals from vegetables, enhanced by fat solubility

 Buying Guide